2014 shootings at Parliament Hill, Ottawa: Parliament buildings

-On November 15, it was reported that Zehaf-Bibeau's body had remained at the Ottawa coroner's office for examination.
-According to the procedure to be followed by the coroner, the examination must report the entry and exit wound of each gunshot wound, and a toxicology report.
-The issue of accepting his body for an eventual funeral was problematic for the Ottawa Muslim Association mosque: "while denouncing what he did as a crime, a terrorist attack against a soldier who was serving the country, we say that if he's believing in God, if he's a Muslim, then he should be buried," said imam Samy Metwally.
-"We will give him a funeral service."
-However, on November 18, the coroner in an interview announced that the body was released "over a week ago".
-The coroner did not release the details of the autopsy, when the body was released or whom the body was released to, citing legal restrictions.
-On February 26, 2015, the Ottawa Citizen reported that Zehaf-Bibeau was buried in Zawiya, Libya, by arrangements made by his family.

-Casualties
+Casualty and injuries

-Corporal Nathan Frank Cirillo (December 23, 1989 – October 22, 2014), a 24-year-old Canadian soldier, was killed.
+Corporal Nathan Frank Cirillo (23 December 1989 – 22 October 2014), a 24-year-old Canadian soldier, was killed.
 He was a Class-A reservist of The Argyll and Sutherland Highlanders of Canada from Hamilton, Ontario.
-He was, as a chosen member of the Ceremonial Guard, on sentry duty at the Tomb of the Unknown Soldier at the National War Memorial when he was shot.
+He was on sentry duty, as a chosen member of the Ceremonial Guard, at the Tomb of the Unknown Soldier at the National War Memorial when he was shot.
+Cirillo had a standard issue Colt Canada C7 rifle which, in accordance with standard practice, was unloaded.
 Although several civilians immediately provided assistance for the wounded reservist, Cirillo died in hospital later that morning.
-Cirillo had a standard issue Colt Canada C7 rifle which, in accordance with standard practice, was unloaded.
+Cirillo's funeral took place a few days later.
+The procession of an estimated 4,500 military members — as well as police and emergency service members — made its way from Bayfront Park to Christ's Church Cathedral on James Street North.
+Thousands of onlookers silently paid their respects all along the route.
+Members of the regiment, Cirillo's mother Kathy, and Cirillo's five-year-old son followed wearing his father's style regiment's cap observed as his flag-draped casket was carried inside.
+Corporal Cirillo's remains are buried in the very middle of the military section of Woodland Cemetery in Burlington, Ontario.

-Samearn Son, a House of Commons constable, was injured.
-When Zehaf-Bibeau arrived at the Centre Block, he was confronted by Son.
-Son, who was unarmed, was shot in the foot while trying to wrestle away Zehaf-Bibeau's gun.
-Son's actions caused a critical delay, allowing other security personnel to mobilize to stop Zehaf-Bideau.
-Son was treated and released by Ottawa Civic Hospital.
+Samearn Son, a House of Commons constable, was shot in the foot while trying to wrestle a gun away from the perpetrator at the Centre Block, and was treated and released by Ottawa Civic Hospital.
+Son's actions caused a critical delay, allowing other security personnel to mobilize before the attack.
 Two other unidentified people who were injured in unspecified locations were treated and released at Ottawa Civic Hospital.
-Corporal Cirillo's remains are buried in the very middle of the military section of Woodland Cemetery in Burlington, Ontario.